ros-navigation/docs.nav2.org/configuration/packages/configuring-costmaps.rst

   ============== =======

   Description
     Time to wait for the transform from robot base frame to global frame to become available.
+If exceeded, the  configuration stage is aborted.

 :trinary_costmap: